IDR/deployment/docs/operating-procedures.md

 # IDR administration

-If you are used the OpenStack provisioning playbook access to your instances will be restricted.
-The only accessible external ports will be 22, 80 and 443 on `idr-proxy`.
+If you used the OpenStack provisioning playbook the only accessible external ports will be `22`, `80` and `443` on `idr-proxy`.
-For all administrative OMERO operations you will first need to SSH into `idr-proxy`, and/or setup a SSH tunnel for other ports.
+For all administrative OMERO operations you will first need to SSH into `idr-proxy` and/or setup a SSH tunnel for other ports and servers.

-Any changes that do not involve manipulating the data stored in OMERO (such as changes to the OMERO.server and OMERO.web configuration) should be done by modifying the deployment playbooks.
+Any changes that do not involve manipulating the data stored in OMERO (such as changes to the OMERO.server and OMERO.web configuration) should be done by modifying the deployment playbooks to ensure they are included in future deployments.

 ## Production IDR

 There are two ways to access the production IDR:
 - Nginx web proxy running on `idr-proxy`.
-- Backend OMERO.web and OMERO.server running on `idr-omero`
+- Backend OMERO.web and OMERO.server running on `idr-omero`.

 ### `idr-proxy`